jundalisay/spblist/content/en/research/socrates/timaeus/chapter-03.md

 Was the heaven or the world always in existence and without beginning?
 Or was it created, and had it a beginning?*

-> *Superphysics Note: Timaeus uses the created angle to explain how physical reality works.
+{{< n n="Timaeus uses the created angle to explain how physical reality works.
 Whereas Superphysics believes in both non-created and created angles.
 The non-created is the Nirguna Brahma or the Absolute Entity and the created angle is the journey from the Absolute into the Supreme Entity or Saguna Brahma.
 The kew feature of the Supreme Entity is a natural hierarchy wherein the aether is superior and matter is the inferion.
-This is why money cannot buy true happiness or anything lasting, which can only be acquired by aethereal spirituality.
+This is why money cannot buy true happiness or anything lasting, which can only be acquired by aethereal spirituality. " >}}

 <!-- , whether called by this or by any other more appropriate name—assuming the name, I am asking a question which has to be asked at the beginning of an enquiry about anything—was the world,  -->